 As a tribute to our Filipino nurses abroad let us find out what are their distinctive and unique qualities which attracted Uncle Sam and other foreign employers not only to hire them as professional nurses but value them as one of their most talented employees.

-15. Well Educated – The quality of nursing education in the Philippines comprised mainly of a four- year curriculum and Bachelor of Science in Nursing is common unlike to other countries that they would opt only to take a 2 -3 years of practical nursing course.
-Though, our healthcare facilities do not have identical advanced technology with other countries, Filipino nurses do adapt with ease because while studying we are at the same time exposed in the clinical area; making our idealism with book fundamentals placed with realistic scenarios.
+15. Well Educated – The quality of nursing education in the Philippines comprised mainly of a four- year curriculum and Bachelor of Science in Nursing is common unlike to other countries that they would opt only to take 2 -3 years of practical nursing course.
+Though our healthcare facilities do not have identical advanced technology with other countries, Filipino nurses do adapt with ease because while studying we are at the same time exposed in the clinical area; making our idealism with book fundamentals placed with realistic scenarios.

 14. Well Experienced – Filipinos who tend to go out of the country are highly- trained nurses with approximately 2 -3 years of practice, the most would be 5 years of practicing nursing.
 With that advantage, Filipinos are proven to be efficient already in doing nursing care.

 13. Proficient in the Universal language – English, as the universal language is very important for employers abroad.
-That is why written and oral examinations in the said language are prerequisites to overcome language barrier in taking care of foreign clients.
+That is why written and oral examinations in the said language are prerequisites to overcome the language barrier in taking care of foreign clients.
 Aside from the speaking Tagalog and our own hometown dialects, Filipinos are well versed in English.

 12. Family and spiritually focused – What makes other foreign nurses appreciate about Filipinos is how they value their family.
 Filipinos are inspired and determined to work abroad because of their family.
 At the same time, they have strong faith in their religion which predisposes them for having a positive outlook in life.

 8. Dedicated and Hard Working – Overseas nurses work like a carabao abroad just to make a living for their family.
 They tend to even overwork and what Uncle Sam love about Filipinos is because they are the ones who request for overtime and holiday work schedule especially during Christmas or New Year holiday seasons.
 These are just diversion techniques that Pinoy nurses usually do to prevent themselves from having homesickness and depression.
-We also believe in the Filipino saying, “Habang my buhay, may pag- asa.
+We also believe in the Filipino saying, “Habang my Buhay, may pag- asa.

 9. Honest – 8 out of 10 Filipinos are honest.
 They are sincere in what they do and truthfulness is their main thing.
 They are the ones who would sincerely practice nursing care without any shortcuts and would work hard for the exact time of hours allotted for them.